giancedric/SDLC/User_Stories.md

 # User Stories and Acceptance Criterion Frame

-## User Story 1: Player Starts the Game
+## User Story 1: Player Starts Festive Focus
 ### As a player,
 ### I want to start a new game by pressing a “Start” button,
 ### So that I can begin playing Festive Memory Game and enjoy the game.